-5. Report releases of H2S in excess of reportable quantities (100 pounds over 24 hours) to the National Response Center, State Emergency Response Commission, and the Local Emergency Planning Committee (Table 3-1).
+5. Report releases of H 2 S in excess of reportable quantities (100 pounds over 24 house the National Response Center, State Emergency Response Commission, and the Emergency Planning Committee (Table 3-1). ours) to Local

 9.2.2 Fire Hazard